ArmyAntSEC/GGGT/MMMT_eng_raw.md

 _20 minutes.
 Find the relations.
 Find your character.
 Ended by Mother E._

 In this act the players shall become comfortable with their characters and their relationships.
 No significant development of the characters or their relationships shall happen in this act.
 It is OK to make small changes to how you view your character during this act.
 The goal is that you at the end of the act have a clear picture of who your character is and your starting relationships.
-This is also a time for the ghosts to calmly get the hang of how they can interact with each other and the living characters in a constructive way.
+This is also a time for the ghosts to get the hang of how they can interact with each other and the living characters in a constructive way.

 During this act, the characters will prepare the last of the food.
 Towards the end of the act all will take their seats around the table and start eating.
 Once everyone has started eating, Mother E will reveal that she intends to sell the Tiara.
 As soon as she has said this, and before anyone else can say anything, the act will end.
 Transition immediately to: